 No material from the Website may be copied, reproduced, displayed, republished, downloaded, posted, digitized, translated, modified, transmitted, distributed or commercially exploited in any way without CCUSA’s express consent.
-CCUSA grants User the right to view and print information, documents and webpages located on the Website for personal use but not for any other activities, provided that: (a) any copies of the Website or sections thereof must retain any copyright, intellectual property, proprietary or other notices or disclaimers contained in the original materials, (b) User must give attribution to CCUSA and if possible provide a reference or link to CCUSA’s main website www.catholiccharitiesusa.org, (c) the material must be printed in its entirety without modification, reformatting, adaptation or adjustment, and (d) if the material is combined with other materials, User must clearly designate which portion of the complete work is CCUSA’s material.
-Any User that shares the printed materials with others must advise the recipient as to the TOS and they must agree to abide by the TOS.
+CCUSA grants User the right to view and print information, documents and webpages located on the Website for personal use but not for any other activities, provided that: (a) any copies of the Website or sections thereof must retain any copyright, intellectual property, proprietary or other notices or disclaimers contained in the original materials, (b) User must give attribution to CCUSA and if possible provide a reference or link to CCUSA’s main website, www.catholiccharitiesusa.org, (c) the material must be printed in its entirety without modification, reformatting, adaptation or adjustment, and (d) if the material is combined with other materials, User must clearly designate which portion of the complete work is CCUSA’s material.
+Any User who shares the printed materials with others must advise the recipient as to the TOS and they must agree to abide by the TOS.
 Failure to comply with these conditions will immediately terminate this permission and may result in the infringement or violation of copyrights, trademarks or other proprietary rights owned by CCUSA.